What is the “Dark Web” ?

 Acquiring the “Goods”

 Data breaches are often caused by malicious software, or “malware,” installed by criminals to capture sensitive information.
-One common type of malware used in data breaches is one that collects debit/credit card information from point of sale systems.
-Criminals can use the Dark Web to acquire the malware that will be used in their data breach plans.
+One common type of malware used in data breaches is one that collects payment card data from point-of-sale systems.
+Criminals use the Dark Web to acquire the malware they’ll need.

 Profit from Data